IbanPlay/IbanPlay/README.md

-- Lead Artist & coder for the Terraria Calamity mod
+- Previously the Lead Artist & a coder for the Terraria Calamity mod
+- Currently working as a VFX artist for MrBeast Gaming
 - Primarily a digital artist that can do pixel art and animated sprites
 - Also does code for games from time to time